 Module credits 20.00

 NQF Level 06

 Service modules Faculty of Education

 Prerequisites SEP 210

-Contact time 1 discussion class per week, 2 lectures per week

-Language of tuition Module is presented in English and Sepedi Department African Languages
+Language of tuition Module is presented in English and Sepedi

 Sepedi - communication, grammar, reading and writing

 The further acquisition of advanced communication skills in further social, occupational and educational situations.
 More extensive vocabulary and advanced language structures are acquired and used.
 Heightened awareness of the nature and function of language structures.
 Continuation of the writing of coherent, idiomatic and grammatically correct texts in order to impart ideas and information for a range of communicative purposes.
 An introduction to Sepedi speech sounds / phonetics.
 Reading and comprehension of texts which contain more extensive vocabularies and a larger variation of language structures.
 Reading of further literary works.